gpadolina/TimeSeries-notes/TimeSeries/08 - ARIMA models.md

 In general, a stationary time series will have no predictable patterns in the long-term.
 Time plots will show the series to be roughly horizontal although some cyclic behavior is possible, with constant variance.
+#### Differencing
+To make a non-stationary time series stationary - compute the differences between consecutive observations.
+This is known as *differencing*.

+Transformations such as logarithms can help to stablize the variance of a time series.
+Differencing can help stablize the mean of a time series by removing changes in the level of a time series and therefore, eliminating or reducing trend and seasonality.

+The ACF plot is useful for identifying non-stationary time series.
+For a stationary time series, the ACF will drop to zero relatively quickly, while the ACF of non-stationary data decreases slowly.
+Also, for non-stationary data, the value of r1 is often large and positive.